-How To Choose Snowboard Bindings
+How To Snowboard (Beginner’s Guide)

 Snowboarding is an activity that can be either recreational or competitive.
 To snowboard, you have to stand on a board that is attached to your feet, and descend over a slope that is covered with snow.
 This activity has been around since the 1920's, and the first ever snowboards were wooden planks made from barrels or tie plywood, that were then attached to the feet with the use of clothesline and horse reins, so that you could steer yourself downhill.
 In 1965, snowboarding started modernizing when an engineer in Michigan invented a toy for his daughter.
 He fastened two skis together, and attached a rope to one end, so that his daughter would be able to control it as she stood on the board, and then gilded downhill.